plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 By default, these maps are downloaded from the public Mapbox API.
 If you are using [Plotly On-Premise](https://plot.ly/product/enterprise/) you will need to license an account from Mapbox Studio or license a private Mapbox Atlas server.

 Connecting Mapbox Atlas to Plotly is currently a beta feature.
-If you would like to run these products together, please reach out to our support team at <support@plot.ly>.
+If you would like to run these products together, please reach out to our support team.
 You will need to configure your Mapbox Atlas server and your Plotly On-Premise with custom settings.